yuja-ja/LIO-RTK-Orchard-Navigation/README.md

 This repository contains the system framework, configuration files, evaluation scripts, and semantic map outputs for the paper focusing on **robust LIO-RTK localization, semantic mapping, and autonomous navigation for tracked UGVs in non-standardized orchards**.

-> ⚠️ **Anonymous Notice:** This repository has been carefully sanitized and prepared to strictly comply with the **double-blind peer review** policy of the journal.

 ---

 ## 1. Core Source Code Release Policy